Testing for Measurable/Minimal Residual Disease (MRD)

 Does insurance cover this test?

 Because this test is highly specialized, not all labs can perform MRD testing.
-This may result in the test needing to be sent to an out of network provider for testing.
+This test may need to be done at an out-of-network lab provider.
 This can result in out of network fees from your insurance.
 Be sure to ask about insurance coverage and costs before the test is done.
 The testing may also require prior authorization.

 MRD Testing in Specific Cancers